karayabin/universe-snapshot/README.md

 ### The a and az functions
-2015-10-14
+2015-10-14 -> 2021-01-28

-The **bigbang.php** script also provides two immensely useful debug functions: a and az.
+The **bigbang.php** script also provides some immensely useful debug functions: a, az, and azf

 - The a function dumps any argument passed to it (string, numbers, arrays, objects,...).